can you tell if it’s AI?

 When you hear arguments like these they go down easy and you might find yourself nodding politely in agreement.
 The “X” tends to be something we like about ourselves, and it’s satisfying to agree that machines don’t have it or can’t do it.

-For many years, various people made the argument that the Turing Test could be used to determine if a machine can “actually think”.
+In futurology and popular articles about AI, the test was talked about as if it was a kind of gold standard for “true” artificial intelligence.
 The idea was that, if you run a human simulation long enough, with the right questions asked by the right judge, eventually the machine would do something that would give it away.
 You could tell it was a machine.
 If there was no tell, the thinking went, then we would have to accept the machine as a person.
+For example:

-This argument (as well as the old and now refuted argument that “no machine could pass a suitably designed Turing Test”) both make the assumption that you can tell.
+This argument, as well as the old — and now refuted — argument that “no machine could pass a suitably designed Turing Test”, are both versions of “The Tell”.

 The AI Effect

-• AI Effect: If a machine can do a behavior X, then it’s not an essential part of what makes a human being.
+- AI Effect: If a machine can do a behavior X, then X is not an essential part of what makes a human being.

 The first time people really noticed this was when a computer named “Deep Blue” beat world champion Garry Kasparov at chess.
 Philosopher Hubert Dreyfus, author Douglas Hofstadter and others had argued that master-level chess required uniquely human insight that couldn’t be captured by programs.
 But, within hours of the championship match commentators began saying that winning at chess didn’t require “real” intelligence.
-Kasparov said “It was as intelligent as your alarm clock.”
+Kasparov said Deep Blue was about as intelligent as an alarm clock.

 The same of thing has happened over and over, every time AI makes a first down.
-Technology that was invented to do things like “problem solving” or pattern recognition” (that is, forms of “intelligence”) winds up in GPS navigation, zip-code readers (OCR), driver assistance, automatic translation, all over the place.
-None of these techniques is considered “intelligence” any more.
+Technology that was invented to do things like “problem solving” or “pattern recognition” (that is, forms of “intelligence”) winds up in GPS navigation, zip-code readers (OCR), driver assistance, automatic translation, all over the place.
+Once these algorithms were widely available, none of them were considered “intelligence” any more.
+Kevin Kelly wrote in Wired in 2014: “Every success in AI redefines it”.

-• .General Intelligence.
-Ben Goertzel coined the term AGI to mean meant “the ability to solve a wide variety of problems”.
+- .General Intelligence.
+Ben Goertzel coined the term AGI to mean “the ability to solve a wide variety of problems, as opposed to solving just one problem”.
 LLMs will try to solve any problem you throw at them.
-So, technically, you would have had to say they are “AGI” (but of course, we’ve changed what the word means).
+So, technically, you would have had to say they are “AGI” (of course, we’ve changed what the word means and now we use it to mean something else).

 It’s interesting, but not surprising, that no one thinks that LLMs are the ubermensch machines predicted in science fiction, with “genuine intelligence” or “true consciousness”.

-In fact, we keep talking about what we will do when these arrive — we think these machines are still coming.
-Bizarrely, we currently call this hypothetical future super-machine “AGI”.
-Terrible name.
-I guess the term was just kind of sitting around and it was the only one we could find.
+In fact, we keep talking about what we will do when these machines arrive for real — we think these machines are still coming.
+Bizarrely, in 2026, we currently call this hypothetical future super-machine “AGI”.
+(Terrible name.
+I guess the term was just kind of sitting around and it was the only one we could find.)

 But wait — ChatGPT can successfully simulate human behavior well enough that no one can tell.
-Now everyone (who stops to think for even a second) thinks the answer is no. It was always no, they say.
+Now everyone (who stops to think for even a second) thinks the answer is “no”.
+Obviously.
+It was always “no”, they say.

 There is nothing, no behavior or capability that computers might display that can’t be reanalyzed this way.
 It is always possible for people to change their minds and say that it was “just computation” or “mere simulation”.